I would like more information on San Diego Christian College.

 – Dr. Lorri Ague, Acting Chair of Education Department

 “All instructors in the MA in Teaching degree program are experienced educators and subject-matter experts with a passion for Christ-centered learning.
 Meet Acting Chair of the Education Department”

 – Dr. Lorri Ague:

 The MA in Teaching program is led by experienced faculty and features courses that are directly relevant to teachers and administrators, while integrating a biblical framework and opportunities for hands-on research and experience.
 Whether you opt to enroll in the online* Teaching MA program or ground-based evening classes, you’ll have access to the same campus resources as traditional full-time students, including library services and a team of Student Support professionals who are dedicated to your success.
-Other reasons to choose SDC:
+Other reasons to choose SDCC:

 - On Campus or Online: Choose the option that best suits your schedule and preferred learning environment—online courses* or ground-based evening classes.

 - Flexible Start Dates: Each course term is eight weeks long, so you may begin your studies at any of six start dates throughout the year.

 - Affordable: Graduate courses are just $570 per credit, and SDCC accepts many forms of financial aid, including federal student aid, military tuition assistance, veterans’ benefits, and employer tuition reimbursement.